Maintain your benefits for the supports you need. Keep your assets for the life you choose.

 • Clothing (not for SSI recipients – see below)

-*IF YOU RECEIVE SSI, PLEASE BE AWARE that payments from the trust towards food, shelter, utilities, or clothing should be avoided as they will be considered “In Kind Support and Maintenance” (ISM) and will reduce SSI payments.
+*IF YOU RECEIVE SSI, PLEASE BE AWARE that payments from the trust towards shelter, utilities, or clothing should be avoided as they will be considered “In Kind Support and Maintenance” (ISM) and will reduce SSI payments.
 Any household good or item purchased by the Trustee for the Beneficiary should not exceed $2,000, as this could be deemed as income to the Beneficiary and could result in and interruption of benefits.

 Understanding and differentiating between allowable expenses payable from the SNT and those prohibited can often be confusing.
 In managing an SNT, it’s essential for the Trustee to steer clear of any actions that could endanger the beneficiary’s eligibility for Medicaid and/or SSI.